Now more than ever, we’re seeing the critical importance of resilient, ethical, and sustainable supply chains.

 Supply chain sustainability and resilience are also matters of core business: Recent global supply chain disruptions caused by COVID-19 have demonstrated the vulnerability of our systems and the devastating ripple effects supply shocks can wreak on a company, communities, and the environment.

 In today’s world, creating truly sustainable and reliable supply chains requires the actions and efforts of more than just one company.
 Recognizing the need for system-wide change, companies are turning to cross-sector partnerships to generate more effective solutions.

-Here, we’ve compiled eight examples of promising cross-sector partnerships poised to build more resilient and sustainable supply chains.
+Here, we’ve compiled seven examples of promising cross-sector partnerships poised to build more resilient and sustainable supply chains.

-Below, we share cross-sector partnership examples across five major supply chain challenge areas: supply chain traceability and transparency, fair labor/decent work, supply chain sustainability initiatives, responsible sourcing and procurement, and sustainability assurance, and verification.
+Below, we share seven cross-sector partnership examples across five major supply chain challenge areas:

 For most companies, it is difficult to trace the entire supply chain from the first to the last mile.
 Most companies source ingredients and materials from thousands of suppliers, farmers, or producers and use distributors, agents, or cooperatives who may aggregate products or inputs from thousands of people.
 This makes transparency a serious challenge.
 How can companies verify sustainability if they can’t map their supply chain or know how their materials or products get handled each step of the way?